 Don’t even get me started on how unrealistic the advertisements are for such products.
 According to them, you can go from being unemployed to be the bloody CEO of a company in under two seconds simply by using their product.

 The streets are bombarded with billboards and ads of skin lightening products, and worst of all educated celebrities endorse such products.
 Why not use your power to influence people in a better way instead of promoting unrealistic standards of beauty?

 I asked a few people why they used those products and responses I got were “to become fair,” “to become more desirable” or “to feel beautiful and confident.”

 One of them went on to say that she was told to do so, as it would otherwise be difficult to find a suitable mate.

 All of this is truly disheartening; imagine being conditioned to think that way to the point where it is seen as normal.

-- In most cases fairness creams contain chemicals like Mercury, Hydroquinone and even steroids.
-If exposed to your skin continually to these it may in the long run cause lethal skin damage and may even lead of skin cancer.
+- In most cases, fairness creams contain chemicals like Mercury, Hydroquinone, and even steroids.
+If exposed to your skin continually to these it may, in the long run, cause lethal skin damage and may even lead to skin cancer.

 - Prolonged use of such products can also lead to pigmentation problems.

 Please think before you call people names that make fun of their color; people might not react but it will still affect them, it will hurt them.